yiisoft/router/README.md

 $routerMiddleware = new Yiisoft\Router\Middleware\Router($router, $responseFactory, $container);

-// add middleware to your middleware handler of choice
+// Add middleware to your middleware handler of choice.
 ```

 In case of a route match router middleware executes handler middleware attached to the route.
 If there is no match, next